juliangut/tify/README.md

 ## Result

-`push` service returns a list of Result objects in order to match return data from APNS and GCM services and have one common interface.
-This objects are composed of device token, date, status and status message.
+`push` service returns a list of `Jgut\Tify\Result` objects in order to match return data from APNS, GCM and MPNS services and have one common interface.
+This objects are composed of device token, date, status and status message attributes.

 ## Contributing